Specnote

 Three layers keep secrets from leaking.
 If one layer misses something, the next one catches it.

-Connecting — token or browser authentication
+(A) Connecting your AI — browser authentication or a token

 Option A — Browser authentication (recommended).
 In an AI tool like Claude Code, you click "Allow" just once and you're done.
 There's no token to copy or handle yourself.
 Once allowed, it rotates automatically (renews itself safely on a schedule) for 30 days, so you don't have to re-authenticate during that time.
 It's the easiest option if you'd rather not think about tokens, which is why we recommend it.